accessibility-exchange/co-design/src/steps/consultants-build-full-profile.md

 * Their support person
 * How they’d like to be compensated
 * Any representative they trust to represent them

+### Specify if they’re representing a group

+* Which group they represent
+* Who makes up their constituency

 ### Facilitate profiles in multiple formats